What is the Adventist Education System?

 Photo by Ben White on Unsplash

-This is because their objective is to reach every child, and point them to the Savior—no matter their religious background, race, social status, or nationality.
+The objective is to nurture and encourage every child, and point them to the Savior—no matter their religious background, race, social status, or nationality.

 • Public schools